ITP-xStory/p5js-shaders/docs/examples/shaders_to_shapes.md

 # Applying Shaders as Textures
 #### This is an example showing how to apply your shaders to 2D/3D shapes in p5.

+We use the p5 [**texture**](https://p5js.org/reference/#/p5/texture).
+This works like fill() and will put the shader on any shape you draw after the texture(shaderTexture) call.

+Try remixing and replacing the shader files with your own shader files.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe
     allow="geolocation; microphone; camera; midi; vr; encrypted-media"